matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 therefore we give new volunteers some time to learn and observe, before they start outreaching.

-<strong>Anne:</strong> Talking about outreaching.
-What exactly happens at a
+**Anne:** Talking about outreaching.
+What exactly happens at a Cube?
-Cube?
 What are the goals?

 ### "We are showing the standards in the dairy, meat and egg industry"

-<strong>Inbar:</strong> The demo has two parts: the structure itself (the Cube)
-and the outreach.
+**Inbar:** The demo has two parts: the structure itself (the Cube) and the outreach.
 Inside the Cube, people are standing in a static position, wearing a mask, holding a sign, or a screen that is showing videos of animal abuse.
 Our videos are not the hardcore ones - they are showing the standards in the meat, dairy, and egg industry.
 We also have local videos from SOKO Tierschutz and small "family like farms" around Hamburg.

 The people who aren't in the Cube are engaged in what we call "outreach".
 We start a conversation with those who stop and watch the video.
 A friendly,